Alan Sparks Schools of Taekwondo

 Approved sparring equipment, Embroidered school fleece jackets - Hoodie's - Sweat shirts - Sports bag's etc are available.
 Please see Master Sparks for details.

-Discount training fee’s for York University student’s.
+Discount training fee's for York University students.

 Save